Federal Post-Conviction Services

 Phone: (771) 201-6144

-Disclosure: The information on this page is for informational purposes only and is not to be used or considered as legal advice.
-The cases and laws cited are based on public information available [in part] via the Internet.
-Bill Golden provides the limited services mentioned herein from the state of Delaware.
-Bill Golden is a Legal Assistant Post Conviction Specialist, and as such, he is an Associate Member of the National Association of Criminal Defense Lawyers.
-Although Bill Golden is not a licensed attorney, based on Bill Golden's prior [2003-2004) Federal Court Orders he is legally authorized to prepare post-conviction motions for pro se federal defendants who sign their pleadings and file them in the federal court having jurisdiction over their criminal case.
-Additionally, as a post-conviction legal assistant with over 20 years of experience, Bill Golden works with attorneys and their clients by researching their cases, locating meritorious issues, and preparing signature-ready Appeal Briefs and Motions.
-Golden Legal Resources provides Self-Help services (Appeal Brief Templates) to the public, inmates, and attorneys.
-Bill Golden is not an attorney or a law firm.
-If you need legal advice, we advise you to speak with a licensed attorney.
-Although Bill Golden is not an attorney, he may assist attorneys and pro se federal defendants/inmates by researching their cases and preparing signature-ready appeal briefs and motions.
-Bill Golden (hereinafter "Golden") has provided the information contained herein for general matters of interest only.
-Golden can provide attorneys with advice, explanation, opinion, or recommendation about possible legal rights, remedies, defenses, options, and the selection of forms or strategies in seeking post-conviction relief.
-Moreover, Bill Golden offers his services in all states other than Virginia.
-Because it is against the Code of Professional Ethics to guarantee the outcome of a future legal proceeding, Bill Golden cannot and does not guarantee the outcome of a customer's future legal proceedings.
-Finally, Bill Golden declares that he genuinely believes that he is authorized to provide his services because of a previous Agreement reached with the United States Attorney's Office, which was approved and accepted by a Federal Court of Law.
-Everything considered, Bill Golden provides the services mentioned herein from the state of Delaware.
+Disclosure: The information provided on this website is for informational purposes only and is not intended to be, nor should it be construed as legal advice.
+The cases and laws referenced are based, in part, on publicly available information, including information obtained through the Internet.
+Bill Golden provides the limited services described on this website from the State of Delaware.
+Bill Golden is a Legal Assistant – Post-Conviction Specialist As such, he is and an Associate Member of the National Association of Criminal Defense Lawyers.
+Bill Golden is not a licensed attorney and is not a law firm.
+Pursuant to prior Federal Court Orders (2003–2004), Bill Golden is legally authorized to prepare post-conviction motions for pro se federal defendants, provided that those defendants personally sign and file their pleadings in the federal court with jurisdiction over their criminal case.
+With more than 20 years of post-conviction experience, Bill Golden assists pro se federal defendants and inmates by researching their cases and preparing signature-ready appeal briefs and motions.
+He works with licensed attorneys and their clients by researching cases, identifying potentially meritorious issues, and preparing signature-ready appeal briefs and motions.
+Moreover, he provides self-help services, including appeal brief templates, to the public, inmates, and attorneys.
+Although Bill Golden is not an attorney, he may assist attorneys and pro se federal defendants by conducting legal research and preparing federal post-conviction motions and appeals.
+When working directly with licensed attorneys, Golden may provide research-based advice, explanations, opinions, or recommendations regarding potential legal rights, remedies, defenses, options, and strategies for seeking post-conviction relief.
+If you require legal advice, you should consult a licensed attorney in your jurisdiction.
+Bill Golden cannot and does not guarantee the outcome of any legal proceeding.
+Ethical rules governing legal practice prohibit guarantees regarding future case results.
+Bill Golden states that he believes he is authorized to provide the services described herein based on a prior agreement with the United States Attorney’s Office that was approved and accepted by a Federal Court.
+All services described on this website are provided from the State of Delaware.